Alfresco/docs-alfresco/enterprise-viewer/latest/config/files.md

 ### collaborationModeEnabled

-This property represents whether or not Enterprise Viewer is being run in collaboration mode to take advantage of features like real-time annotations and chat functionality.
+Whether or not Enterprise Viewer is being run in collaboration mode to take advantage of features like real-time annotations and chat functionality.

 Default value: `false`

 ### forceNonModalNotifications

-This property represents whether or not Enterprise Viewer forces non-modal notifications.
+Whether or not Enterprise Viewer forces non-modal notifications.

 Default value: `true`

 ### singleAnnotationDialog

-Set to `true` if only one annotation dialog should ever be open at a time, or `false` otherwise.
+Set to `true` if only one annotation dialog should open at a time, or `false` if one or more annotation dialogs should open.

 Default value: `true`